tamerthamoqa/facenet-pytorch-glint360k/README.md

   transforms.Resize(size=224),  # Pre-trained model uses 224x224 input images
   transforms.ToTensor(),
   transforms.Normalize(
-      mean=[0.5157, 0.4062, 0.3550],  # Normalization settings for the model (calculated mean and std values std=[0.2858, 0.2515, 0.2433]     # for the rgb channels of the cropped VGGFace2 face dataset (with additional margins)) )
+      mean=[0.6068, 0.4517, 0.3800],  # Normalization settings for the model, the calculated mean and std values std=[0.2492, 0.2173, 0.2082]     # for the RGB channels of the tightly-cropped VGGFace2 face dataset
+  )
 ])